robertmartin8/ReasonableDeviations/_notes/oop.md

 <!-- /TOC -->

+*Some images herein have been borrowed from the Course Handout*

 ## Introduction

 - **Declarative languages** specify what to do, not how to do it.
 Functional languages like ML are a subset of declarative languages: the compiler may replace your implementation with something else (e.g tail optimisation).
 - **Imperative languages** require you to specify exactly how a computation should be done.
-- **Procedural programming** is a paradigm within declarative programming in which statements are grouped into procedures which manipulate state.
+- **Procedural programming** is a paradigm within declarative programming in which statements are grouped into procedures that manipulate state.
 - **Object oriented programming** is an extension to procedural programming which also groups certain aspects of the state with the procedures.
 - ML code consists of expressions which evaluate to values, which are **immutable**.
 Java uses statements and expressions with mutable state.